progweb/gpx2video/README.md

 ### Build in docker

+#### Debian

-By default docker will use debian:11.10-slim as base image, but you can change it with BASE_IMAGE variable.
+By default docker will use debian:11.10-slim as base image, but you can change it.

 ```bash
 make build-docker
 make build-gpx2video